RESOURCES: Player's Guide to Garou, by White Wolf, pgs. 58-60; Werewolf: The Apocalypse 20th Anniversary Edition

 Description:

-This Gift empowers the Wyld spark that resides in all Garou, granting the character greater control over her shapeshifting abilities.
+This Gift empowers the Wyld spark that resides in all Garou, granting the character greater control over her/his/their shapeshifting abilities.
 A wolf-spirit teaches this Gift.

 System: